-We are a clinical stage biopharmaceutical company discovering and developing next-generation precision oncology medicines that we match to patients whose tumors are predicted to be sensitive to each specific medicine by utilizing our proprietary, machine learning-enabled proteomics-based platform, AP3.
+We are a clinical stage precision medicine company utilizing our Acrivon Precision Predictive Proteomics (AP3) platform for the discovery, design, and development of drug candidates through a mechanistic match to patients whose disease is predicted sensitive to the specific treatment.
 Previously approved precision oncology treatments, such as kinase inhibitors, have transformed the cancer treatment landscape, and while the therapeutic benefit of these agents has provided significant benefit to patients, these precision oncology treatments unfortunately only address the less than 10% of patients with cancers that harbor certain easily-identifiable genetic mutations.
 In diseases outside oncology, e.g. autoimmune, inflammatory, fibrotic, and metabolic disorders, recurrent mutations in individual patients that can be linked to disease pathogenesis are exceedingly rare.
-Accordingly, genetics-based precision medicine approaches to treat only the patients that benefit from a particular therapeutic has been even more challenging in such diseases.
+Accordingly, genetics-based precision medicine approaches to treat only the patients that benefit from a particular therapeutic have been even more challenging in such diseases.